Srikar7362/Resume-analyser-/README.md

 # Resume analyser
-Built a real time resume analyser website using AI and mongo db for data storage
+Built a real time resume analyser website using AI  , react and typescript for and mongo db for data storage.